ItsQc/Avrae-Projects/aliases/pcast_docs.md

 Casting works just the same as ``!cast``, including being able to take all the same arguments.
 Works with ``!prep`` by default.
-If you expended a spell slot, it pritns a second embed to show your spell slot counters for that level.
+If you expended a spell slot, it includes a field to show your spell slot counters for that level.
+This works regardless if you used ``-noprep`` when importing or updating your sheet.
 For for further information see ``!help cast`` and ``!help prep``.

 Commands: